 "Things have changed dramatically for women in the workplace since the last century in terms of equality and opportunity.
 Women are stronger, more entrepreneurial and more 'go-getting' than ever.
 However, men and women still seem to struggle with where and how femininity fits in.

-"Take the recent final of The Apprentice, for example.
-The two finalists, Leah Totton and Luisa Zissman, were young, beautiful, sexy and smart – the very personification of the idea of 'having it all'.
+"Take a recent final of The Apprentice, for example.
+The two finalists, Leah Totton and Luisa Zissman, were young, beautiful, sexy and smart - the very personification of the idea of 'having it all'.
 Yet they attracted a flurry of criticism and were even labeled 'tawdry' and 'fame hungry'.
 Their skills were criticised and hoards of men and women took to Twitter to question their suitability.
 Did everyone forget that one of them runs three successful businesses, while the other is a doctor?

 "Granted, Leah and Luisa don't reflect the majority of businesswomen that I meet each day, but they are walking proof that women can be strong, successful and feminine.

 "Being tall, blonde and someone who enjoys dressing glamorously, I've experienced it all my life.
 Walking into banks or into board meetings when all the people around the table are men, I've seen eyes roll; I've felt marginalised and judged by my appearance.
 To be honest, it only makes me work harder, be better prepared and speak with even more conviction and professionalism - while wearing my best skirt suit and Louboutins.